Skip to main content

 5. Optional: Submission of a writing sample of past work provides an opportunity to showcase your writing skills, tone, and style.
 The sample should be no longer than two double-spaced pages.
 Consider submitting an excerpt or passage from a research paper or writing assignment for class, a manuscript, or other relevant works.

 6. An interview is required.
-Interview dates for Fall 2023 admission will be February 3 and 4, 2023.
+Interviews for Fall 2024 admission will be held on February 16 & 17, 2024.
 All interview activities will be via video conferencing or other remote means.
 Applicants selected for interview will be notified by the program in mid-January.

 The PsyD program seeks a diverse applicant pool.
 We welcome applications from under-represented ethnic minorities, women, applicants with disabilities, first-generation college graduates, and non-traditional students.